boxart-buddy/docs/docs/installation.md

 If it doesn't work on your particular distro please raise an issue.

-You can view the script being run [here] (https://github.com/boxart-buddy/boxart-buddy/blob/main/install.sh)
+You can view the installation script [here](https://github.com/boxart-buddy/boxart-buddy/blob/main/install.sh)

 {{< tabs items="macOS,Linux" >}}